brendanlong/prince-of-the-dark-kingdom/src/book-2/chapter-02.md

 man became agitated and demanded I pick up the fallen post and lay *that* one.
 I got frightened, and I started to walk away.'

-'He followed me.
+"He followed me.
 He kept yelling at me to pick up the post.
 Over and over he kept yelling that.
 I started to run.
 He chased me.
 He caught my cloak, and jerked me onto his side of the property.
 I slipped out of my cloak and started running again.
 I tried to grab hold of my emergency